-In Scotland, energy efficiency is measured by the National Home Energy Rating (NHER) [12], calculated by estimating the energy costs for a property divided by the floor area, using a standard heating pattern of 9 h heating per day during the week and 16 h per day at weekends, with the living area calculated to 21°C and the rest of the house to 18°C. The index is adjusted to fit a 0-10 scale.
+In Scotland energy efficiency is measured by the National Home Energy Rating (NHER)12, calculated by estimating the energy costs for a property divided by the floor area, using a standard heating pattern of 9 hours heating per day during the week and 16 hours a day at weekends, with the living area calculated to 21°C and the rest of the house to 18°C. The index is adjusted to fit a 0 to 10 scale.
 In this study NHER was assessed for all homes by a trained surveyor.
-Respiratory and generic health status was measured by the St George's Respiratory Questionnaire (SGRQ) [15] and Euroqol Visual Analogue Scale [14] at recruitment and after intervention was achieved, or for the control group 12 months after recruitment.
+Respiratory and generic health status was measured by the St George's Respiratory Questionnaire15 (SGRQ) and Euroqol Visual Analogue Scale14 (EQ VAS) at recruitment and after intervention was achieved, or for the control group 12 months after recruitment.

-The number of hospital admissions for COPD was recorded for all participants for 12 months prior to recruitment, and 12 months post-recruitment.
+The number of hospital admissions for COPD was recorded for all participants for 12 months prior to recruitment, and 12 months post recruitment.

-Indoor living room and bedroom temperatures and humidity were measured at 30-min intervals using electronic data loggers over 1 week between the end of October and the middle of May in each of the 3 yrs of the study.
+Indoor living room and bedroom temperatures and humidity were measured at 30 minute intervals using electronic dataloggers over one week between the end of October and mid May in each of the three years of the study.